AICoE/elyra-aidevsecops-tutorial/README.md

   THOTH_AIDEVSECOPS_TUTORIAL_MODEL_URL=<MODEL_DEPLOYED_URL> pipenv run python3 src/test.py
 ```

-## 7. Monitor your model and application with Prometheus and Grafana
+## 12. Monitor your model and application with Prometheus and Grafana

 1. (WIP) Request Prometheus scraping the model endpoint `/metrics`.

-2. (WIP) Request creation of new Grafana dashbord for the model to see how the application and model are performing.
+2. (WIP) Create new Grafana dashbord for the model to see how the application and model are performing.

 ## References